-* Program Funding: The U.S. Department of State will cover all participant costs, including: program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances, housing and subsistence, international travel costs, and other travel allowances within set limits.
+* Program Funding: Through cooperative agreements to the host universities, ECA will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowance; and housing and subsistence.

 * Housing and Meal Arrangements: Housing will be in university dorms or university hotels.
 Fellows may be expected to share a room and bathroom with another student of the same gender.
 Most meals will be provided at campus facilities, though Fellows may have access to a kitchen to cook some meals on their own.

-Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.
+* Host institutions will take care to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.